 City & County of Honolulu – Household Hardship Relief Fund provides assistance for Oahu residents who have experienced a loss of income and/or increased financial need directly resulting from the COVID-19 pandemic.

-Eligible applicant may receive up to $1,000 for:
+Eligible households may receive up to $2,000 per month for:

 - Mortgage payment